Empress Xiaoxianchun: Yongzheng era

-On 3 September 1727, Lady Fuca married Hongli, the Yongzheng Emperor's fourth son, as his primary consort and moved into the Changchun Palace in the western part of the Forbidden City.
+On 3 September 1727, Lady Fuca married Hongli, the Yongzheng Emperor's fourth son, as his primary consort and moved into Changchun Palace in the western part of the Forbidden City.
 She gave birth on 3 November 1728 to her husband's first daughter, who died prematurely on 14 February 1730.
 On 9 August 1730, she gave to his second son, Yonglian, who died due to smallpox on 23 November 1738.
 On 31 July 1731, she gave birth to Hongli's third daughter, Princess Hejing of the First Rank.
 Over time, Lady Fuca developed a wonderful relationship with Lady Gao, her husband's secondary consort since 1734.

 Qianlong era

 The Yongzheng Emperor died on 8 October 1735 and was succeeded by Hongli, who was enthroned as the Qianlong Emperor.
 On 23 January 1738, Lady Fuca, as the new emperor's primary consort, was instated as empress.
 She was assisted by the now Noble Consort Gao in managing the palace at large and caring for Empress Dowager Chongqing.

 In the Draft History of Qing, Empress Fuca is described as a respected and virtuous person who looked after the people in the palace, serving her role well.
-She was praised and favoured by her husband.
+She was praised and favored by her husband.
 It is also said that she did not like spending money for her own aggrandizement and wore artificial flowers in her hair instead of expensive jewelry.
 The Qianlong Emperor once told her that their Manchu ancestors were too poor to make their own pouches from cloth and had to settle for simple deer hide instead, so she immediately made one for him.
 He was touched by the gift.

 Empress Fuca took her duties seriously when it came to Confucian rituals.
 As head of the imperial harem, she supervised the other palace women when performing rituals.
 One of these was a rite concerning sericulture that was presided over by the empress.
 This rite, which had been practised since the Zhou dynasty, was gradually restored during the reign of the Qianlong Emperor.
 For the purpose of the rite, a sericulture altar was completed in 1744, largely at her urging.
 That year, she became the first Qing empress to personally lead these rituals, making offerings of mulberry.
 In 1751, the whole rite was painted on four scrolls in her memory.

 On 27 May 1746, Empress Fuca gave birth to the Qianlong Emperor's seventh son, Yongcong.
 Her husband had high hopes for their son and named him crown prince shortly after his birth.
 However, Yongcong too died prematurely on 29 January 1748 due to smallpox, similar to Yonglian.